kk1694/old_blog/dl_journey.md

 This week I started blitzing through Coursera's deep learning specialization.
 I finished the first four out of five parts/modules.
 Each part is supposed to take a few weeks; however, I have already watched most of the lectures, and the programming assignments are extremely easy.
 I will finish early next week.

+#### Week 6

+I finished the Coursera DL specialization early this week.
+I found the course great, I'll write up a detailed review soon, along with some highlighted tips and tricks.
+I also watched lectures 9-10 of fast.ai, but didn't give it any serious effort.
+Other than that, I started programming a language detection task, and gave my website a new design.